 Generally, the house edge in blackjack is lower than any other casino game.
 If a person is just playing blackjack without using basic strategy then the house advantage becomes much higher.

 3.2 versus 6.5 blackjack

 Over the years the casinos are shifting from 3.2 to 6.5 blackjack but the question is, what is the difference and who does this change favour.
 Simply put, with a 3.2 payout, if you have a winning hand you would be paid $3 for every $2 you bet giving you a 1.5:1 odds.
 With a 6:5 payout, you would get $6 for every $5 you bet giving you a 1.2:1 odds.
 This does not seem like much difference but over time, it can make a big difference in the money you receive.
-When dealing a 6:5 odds the house can increase their odds of winning by approximately 400%
+When dealing a 6:5 odds the house can increase its odds of winning by approximately 400%

 You can find a list of the best blackjack bonuses here